Running FEMA Loads: Everything You Need to Know

 • Rate Con Review to confirm standard terms and any other important information.

-Read over the rate con carefully making sure to have detention pay included and confirm that they have standard pay terms.
+Read over the rate con carefully, making sure to have detention pay included and confirm the broker has standard pay terms.
 Reading everything thoroughly and getting it in writing ahead of time will make the factoring process much easier once you’re ready to invoice.

 Loads Can Get Paid Slower

-Unfortunately, OTR cannot wait an indefinite amount of time to receive payment so we will not be able to immediately purchase invoices that are paid when paid.
-It’s important for you to always confirm the broker will have standard pay terms
+Unfortunately, OTR cannot wait an indefinite amount to receive payment, so we will not be able to immediately purchase invoices that are paid when paid.
+To try and avoid this, it’s important for you to always confirm the broker will have standard pay terms.

 Detention Pay Is Important